matheuscandido/courier/README.md

 - [x] Load collections into a proper tree view on sidebar
     - [x] Pretty renderer for colored method verbs
-    - [ ] Collection v2.1 full spec parser
+    - [x] Collection v2.1 full spec parser
-    - [ ] Link treestore with collection dict in memory to open requests filled
+    - [-] Link treestore with collection dict in memory to open requests filled
 - [x] Click on request in the sidebar and open it on a new tab
 - [ ] Implement importing new collections
 - [ ] Editing and saving open requests